dusty-phillips/gitifyhg/README.rst

 virtualenv.
 The only workaround I have found is to temporarily uninstall the system version.

-If you want debugging information out of gitifyhg, set the GITIFYHG_DEBUG=on environment variable.
+If you want debugging information out of gitifyhg, set the DEBUG_GITIFYHG=on environment variable.
 This is done automatically if you are running the test suite.